DITO TELECOMMUNITY CORPORATION

 6. VI.
 Who is the Personal Information Controller?

 DITO is a Personal Information Controller (“PIC”) under the DPA, which means that it determines the purposes for which the Personal Data it holds will be used for.
-It may also be that your Personal Data is disclosed to third parties pursuant to a data sharing agreement.
-In which case, such third parties are also the personal information controllers of your Personal Data.
+It may also be that your Personal Data is disclosed to third parties pursuant to a data transfer agreement.
+In which case, this third party will also be considered a PIC or a Personal Information Processor (“PIP”) depending on the terms contained therein.

 7. VII.
 To whom does DITO disclose your Personal Data and why?